transpose-publishing/landscapeStudy/analysis_notes.md

 already been fixed now being "unfixed" again.
 Should be solved by a proper data source.
 Otherwise the following variables should be inspected:
 `coreview_policy` and `preprint_servers`.

+There is actually a much bigger issue: copying the data led to fields landing in the wrong column.
+The data in the GS is thus not usable.